-laster Connection (Cont L.): Ethernet Mode Sets the speed of the Ethernet connection to the panel.
+System Settings Page Ele ements (Cont.)
+Wireless Settings (Cont.): Gateway Sets a gateway value to the panel.
+Gateway is a computer that either performs protocol conversion between different types of networks/applications or acts as a go-between two or more networks that use the same protocols.
+Host Name Sets the host name of the panel.
+Primary DNS Sets the address of the primary DNS server used for host name lookups.
+DNS (Domain Name System) is software that lets users locate computers on a local network or the Internet (TCP/IP network) by host and domain.
+The DNS server maintains a database of host names for its' domain and their corresponding IP Addresses.
+Secondary DNS Sets a secondary DNS value to the panel.
+Domain Sets the unique name on the Internet to the panel for DNS look-up.
+The panel belongs to the DNS domain.
+Ethernet Mode Sets the speed of the Ethernet connection to the panel.
 Choices are: Auto, 10 Half Duplex, 10 Full Duplex, 100 Half Duplex, or 100 Full Duplex.
-MAC Address Displays a read-only field that is factory set by AMX for the built-in Ethernet interface. Туре Sets the NetLinx Master to communicate with the panel via either USB or Ethernet.
+MAC Address Displays a read-only field that is factory set by AMX for the built-in Ethernet interface.
+Master Connection: Sets the NetLinx Master communication values: Туре Sets the NetLinx Master to communicate with the panel via either USB or Ethernet.
 This is based on the cable connection from the rear.
 ICSNet is not a supported option on this panel.
-Ethernet is a CAT-5 cable (10/100Base T terminated in an RJ-45 connector used to network computers together and is used in most LAN (local area networks).
-This description is also used to refer to both wired and wireless communication. • USB option cannot be used on Modero panels which are not equipped with rear USB port.
+Ethernet is a CAT-5 cable (10/100Base T terminated in an RJ-45 connector) used to network computers together and is used in most LAN (local area networks).
+This description is also used to refer to both wired and wireless communication.
+USB option cannot be used on Modero panels which are not equipped with a rear USB port.
 Mode Cycles between the different connection modes (URL, Listen, and Auto) (ETHERNET Only - disabled when USB is selected) URL - In this mode, enter the IP/URL, Master Port Number, and username/password (if used) on the Master.
 The System Number field is read-only because the panel obtains this information from the communicating Master.
 Listen - In this mode, add the Modero panel address into the URL List in NetLinx Studio and set the connection mode to Listen.
-This mode allows th Modero touch panel to "listen" for the Master's communication signals.
+This mode allows the Modero touch panel to "listen" for the Master's communication signals.
 The System Number and Master IP/URL fields are red-only.
 Auto - In this mode, enter the System Number and a username/password (if applicable).
-This mode is used when both the panel and the NetLinx Master are on the same Subnet and the Master has its UDP feature enabled - Master IP/URL field is read-only.
+This mode is used when both the panel and the NetLinx Master are on the same Subnet and the Master has its UDP feature enabled. - Master IP/URL field is read-only.
 System Number Allows you to enter a system number.
 Default value is 0 (zero).
 (ETHERNET Only - disabled when USB is selected) Master IP/URL Sets the Master IP or URL of the NetLinx Master.
-(ETHERNET Only - disabled when USB is selected) Master Port Number Allows you to enter the port number used with the NetLinx Master.
-Default value is 1319.
-(ETHERNET Only - disabled when USB is selected Username/Password If the target Master has been previously secured, enter the alpha-numeric strin (into each field) assigned to a pre-configured user profile on the Master.
+(ETHERNET Only - disabled when USB is selected) Master Port Number Allows you to enter the port number used with the NetLinx Master. • Default value is 1319.
+(ETHERNET Only - disabled when USB is selected) Username/Password If the target Master has been previously secured, enter the alpha-numeric string (into each field) assigned to a pre-configured user profile on the Master.
 This profile should have the pre-defined level of access/configuration rights.

-Refer to the Step 2: Choosing a Master Connection Mode Setting section on page 110 for more detailed information on using the System Settings page.
+Refer to the Step 2: Choosing a Master Connection Mode Setting section on page 68 for more detailed information on using the System Settings page.